 Referrals & Medicare rebates

 You do not need a referral to see a Clinical Psychologist, however Medicare rebates are available for up to ten sessions per year with a referral from your GP.
-Hicaps private health insurance claiming is also available on Clinical Psychology.
+Some of our Psychologists also accept clients under NDIS.